 - Where are the problem-set assignments?

 All problem-set assignments will be posted on the course website.
-Go to Classes > Problem-Set Assignments on Friday evening of the week before they are due.
+Go to Classes > Problem-Set Assignments on the Friday evening of the week before they are due.
 The problems will be reviewed in your discussion sections on the week they are due.

 - Do I have to finish assigned textbook readings in the Course Schedule by the date that's given there?

-No, the dates on the course schedule are only a suggestions.
+No, the dates on the course schedule are only suggestions.
 But try not to fall behind.
 Keep in mind that the exams (80 percent of the course grade) are focused on the lectures, and the textbook is to be used mainly as a reference and for the homework assignments and quizzes.

 - Can I take my final exam early?
 NO, I NEVER allow students to take the final exam (or any other exam) early.
 You must be present in person for the EC101 DD/EE Final Exams as scheduled on Wednesday, December 15 (EC101 DD 12:30-2:30, EC101 EE 3:00-5:00).
 DO NOT PLAN TO LEAVE before you take your final exam.
 If you do not take your final exam in person as scheduled, you will automatically fail the course.
 If you are planning to fly to another location for your winter break, I suggest that you reserve your airline seat as soon as possible, because it can be difficult to get airline reservations for the second half of December.